 It’s like saying, “Mom, go cook something.”

-I hear it, but the Home Bene line of aprons are adorable.
+I hear it, but these aprons are adorable.

-They come in almost fifty different cuts and fabrics, so there is a great opportunity to pick one that looks like your mom or the mother of your children.
+They come in seven different fabrics, so there is a great opportunity to pick one that looks like your mom or the mother of your children.

 The aprons remind me of something Donna Reed or Lucille Ball would have worn while taking care of the home and hearts of her family.